metagenomics/metagenomics-tk/docs/modules/magAttributes.md

 To create a new GTDB database, optionally add the `metadata_genomes` directory to the GTDB release directory.
 This directory must contain the `ar53_metadata.tsv.gz` and `bac120_metadata.tsv.gz` metadata files.
 These can be downloaded from the [GTDB release page](https://data.ace.uq.edu.au/public/gtdb/data/releases/latest).
-In addition, if a mash directory containing a mash index of the GTDB reference genomes is found, it is provided as input to GTDB-tk.
+In addition, if a MASH directory containing a MASH index of the GTDB reference genomes is found, it is provided as input to GTDB-tk.
 Otherwise, GTDB-tk will build an index on the fly.

 ## Output